GreeceForFun/GreekProject-Cleaner/README.md

 </p>

 ## About Us 🌹
 We are delighted to introduce our inaugural Python script.
 The development process spanned two months as we meticulously addressed compatibility issues across various operating systems and antivirus software.
-We are confident in having resolved every identified bug; however, should you encounter any issues, please reach out to us on Instagram at @theodoros_tsalkitzhs.
+We are confident in having resolved every identified bug; however, should you encounter any issues, please reach out to us on Instagram at @.

 ## Features 🌟
 • 🔒 Not Deleting Private files/folders (Downloads/Pictures/Videos)